secretstartups/handbook/culture/inclusion/erg-guide/index.html.md

 ---
 layout: markdown_page
 title: "TMRG - Team Member Resource Group Guide"
-description: "An overview of what is needed to start and sustain a Team Member Resource Group or a Team Member Discussion Group"
+description: "An overview of what is needed to start and sustain a Team Member Resource Group or a Team Member Advocacy Group"
 canonical_path: "/company/culture/inclusion/erg-guide/"
 ---